Symphony Nursing Homes Abuse Attorneys

-Problems Associated with Symphony Nursing Homes
+Problems Associated with Symphony Nursing Centers

 Some of the critical violations that plague the Symphony Post-Acute Network include avoidable bedsores, nutritional plan mismanagement, medication mistakes, fire safety hazards, the spread of infection, abuse, and neglect.
 A few recent serious violations involving misconduct occurring at multiple Symphony facilities include:

-- Accident hazards violations
+- Accident hazards violations that compromise daily life care

-- Failing to supervise to prevent accidents
+- Registered nurses failing to supervise residents to prevent accidents

 - Significant medication errors